 September 5, 2018: FTC complaint against Sandpiper and Piper companies for false “Made in USA” claims.

 July 6, 2018: LIST 1 section 301 tariffs go into effect, creating an incentive for importers to move complex assembly operations out of China for COO purposes.

 December 7, 2016 : CIT: Energizer Battery v.
 US, Slip Op.
 16-116: The CIT holds a simple assembly of flashlights is insufficient for justify a substantial transformation of the goods for Country of Origin purposes.
 The components shipped to Mexico for assembly were determined to have been dedicated to use in this final flashlight product.

 September 1, 2015: California amends “Made in USA” provisions to more closely match federal standard.

-March 11, 1980: Federal Appeals Court United States v.
-Murray upholds Massachusetts District Court’s criminal conviction of an importer for false origin claims re: Chinese glue alleged to have undergone a “substantial transformation” in Holland.
+March 11, 1980: United States v.
+Murray (1st Cir Ct.
+App.) upholds an early criminal conviction of an importer for false origin claims re: Chinese glue alleged to have undergone a “substantial transformation” in Holland.